UTAustinSPS/data-analysis/static/data_analysis/_sources/Mathematica/functions_graphs.txt

 		D[f[x], x]

 	Where we have defined :code:`f[x_]:= ...`. *e.g.*, :code:`f[x_]:=x^2` will have
 	:code:`D[f[x], x]=2x`.
-Of course, because these are dummy functions, we can use any variable name we want in the derivative: :code:`D[f[y], y]` = :code:`2y`.
+Of course, because these are functions of whatever variable we apply, we can

-	We can also take integrals (both definite and indefinite).
+	use any variable name we want in the derivative: :code:`D[f[y], y]` = :code:`2y`.

-	We'll use the same command in both cases.
+	We can also take integrals (both definite and indefinite), using the same command in both cases.
 To take the indefinite integral, we'll use:

 	::